A stressed ball python is an unhappy ball python.

 A snake that is feeling too stressed-out to chow down may also exhibit other symptoms of stress.
 It might hide, hiss, coil, or attempt to escape its enclosure.

 If not eating is the only symptom, the problem is likely something other than stress.
 Whatever the cause, you need to find a solution, so take your pet to the vet, if you can’t figure it out.
-A snake that doesn’t eat, will not grow to its full size and san suffer multiple health issues.

 An escape attempt is a clear signal to pet owners that the habitat is unsuitable.